-Melania Trump Allegedly ‘Embarrassed’ By Al Sharpton’s Anti-Donald Remarks At Aretha Franklin’s Funeral
+Melania Trump Allegedly ‘Embarrassed’ By Al Sharpton’s Anti-Trump Remarks At Aretha Franklin’s Funeral

 “It makes Melania feel horrible that Donald is not welcome or invited to Aretha’s funeral as well as McCain’s funeral and then to hear about speakers making subtle jabs at her husband while speaking at Aretha’s funeral only makes things worse.
 Melania wishes more people liked her family and is constantly embarrassed by the public’s opinion of her husband and when people take shots at him and her family, it really stings.”

-According to the anonymous source, the First Lady’s patience is wearing thin as she tries to gently guide her husband to moderate his language.
+According to the anonymous source, the first lady’s patience is wearing thin as she tries to gently guide her husband to moderate his language.

 “Melania has begged him to slow down and be more careful with his words, but she is slowly giving up hope as Donald refuses to listen to her or anyone.
-He continues to do and say whatever he wants, and it is driving Melania mad.”
+He continues to do and say whatever he wants, and it is driving Melania mad,” the source said.

 As the Inquisitr previously reported, Melania told an anonymous source that she felt “mortified” by being “put in the middle of an awkward position” by the president.
 Before his death, Senator John McCain made it abundantly clear that President Trump was not welcome at his memorial service.
-Neither the First Lady nor the President attended Thursday’s funeral service at the Arizona Capitol.
+Neither the first lady nor the president attended Thursday’s funeral service in Arizona, nor are they expected at the service in Washington, D.C.